BetonQuest/BetonQuest/docs/Documentation/Compatibility.md

     | Holographic Displays | 3.0.0 or above   | [ProtocolLib](https://www.spigotmc.org/resources/1997/) for conditioned holograms. |

     If you have both plugins installed, you can use the [`default_hologram` option in "_config.yml_"](Configuration.md#default-hologram-plugin) to set which plugin should be used.

+    !!! bug ""
+        **When used by external plugins like BetonQuest, DecentHolograms does not support custom model data in items lines!**

 ### Hidden Holograms
 Installing either of these plugins will enable you to create hidden holograms, which will be shown to players only if they meet specified conditions.